ajavamind/Extract-WAV-Data/README.md

 ## RCA Coin Arcade Games and FRED Tape Encoding
 The COSMAC FRED 2/Arcade Game tapes sound data use two cycles of 2000 HZ to represent a 0 bit, and five cycles of 2000 HZ to represent a 1 bit.
-This tape format uses even parity.
+This tape format uses even data parity.

 ## COSMAC VIP Tape Encoding
 The COSMAC VIP program data tapes use one cycle of 2000 HZ to represent a 0 bit, and one cycle of 800 HZ to represent a 1 bit.
-This tape format uses odd parity.
+This tape format uses odd data parity.

 ## Example Data Waveform in Audacity Sound Editor